randomnetcat/assessor-thesis/README.md

 ## 0. ~~Questions I imagined being frequently asked~~ Preamble

 ### Where do these data come from?
-I've been doing using automation for assessments for most of the time that I've been Assessor.
+I've been using automation for assessments for most of the time that I've been Assessor.

 ### What time frame do these data cover?
 The entire time I've been Assessor (except for my first assessment, which I made by hand) until I was partway done with